-Effective October 1, 2017: Create a new GP-patient/text/telephone medical advice relay fee (G14078), applicable to all patients and delegable to AHPs, including MOAs.
+Effective October 1, 2017: Allow for GP-patient/text/telephone medical advice relay, applicable to all patients and delegable to ACPs, including MOAs.

 Labeled “attachment” fee codes to support A GP for Me.

-Effective October 1, 2017: Delete “attachment” from the fee code names as A GP for Me has completed.
+Effective October 1, 2017: Deletion of “attachment” from the fee code names as A GP for Me has completed.

 Effective October 1, 2017: Rename Attachment Complex Care Management G14075 to GP Frailty Complex Care Planning and Management.

 Effective October 1, 2017: Rename Attachment Telephone Management G14076 to GP-Patient Telephone Management.

 Effective October 1, 2017: Rename Attachment Patient Conference G14077 to GP-Allied Care Provider Conference

 Effective October 1, 2017: Rename the GP Attachment Participation Portal G14070/71 to GPSC Portal.
 For information about fees that are accessible through participation in the portal please see the FAQs.